keikoproj/instance-manager/docs/EKS.md

         type: <string> : represents the type of volume, must be one of supported types "standard", "io1", "gp2", "st1", "sc1" (required)
         size: <int64> : represents a volume size in gigabytes, cannot be used with snapshotId snapshotId : <string> : represents a snapshot ID to use, cannot be used with size
-        iops: <int64> : represents number of IOPS to provision volume with deleteOnTermination : <bool> : delete the EBS volume when the instance is terminated (defaults to true)
+        iops: <int64> : represents number of IOPS to provision volume with (min 100) deleteOnTermination : <bool> : delete the EBS volume when the instance is terminated (defaults to true)
         encrypted: <bool> : encrypt the EBS volume with a KMS key
 ```